Bálint Balassi: Life

+The limited Slovak awareness of Valentine Balassi stems from an asymmetry in historical interpretation.
+Hungarian historiography appropriated him as part of a national myth, while Slovak historiography failed to recognize him as part of its own shared past.
+To correct this imbalance, Slovak cultural memory must embrace the historical complexity of Central Europe and acknowledge that major Renaissance figures like Balassi are part of a common heritage.
+His roots on Slovak soil are undeniable, and recognizing this fact enriches rather than diminishes Slovak history.

 Family tree

 The family tree of the Balassi family:

 Literary award

 The Balint Balassi Memorial Sword Award is an annual Hungarian literary award founded by Pal Molnar in 1997, and presented to an outstanding Hungarian poet, and to a foreign poet for excellence in translation of Hungarian literature, including the works of Balassi.